Configure NetSpeek Edge with Static IP Address

 cat /etc/network/interfaces

-allow-hotplug ens33 iface ens33 inet dhcp
+iface enp0s3 inet dhcp

 2. Edit the Interfaces File

-Open the file in the editor:
+Open the network interfaces file in the editor:

 sudo nano /etc/network/interfaces